yh009/mips_cpu/README.md

 module determines that the instruction is indeed a syscall, it would use this value to determine its next steps, reading from data_memory if necessary.

 ## Design: Jump Handling:
-Jump instructions(JR in perticular) needs some additional manipulation than branch.
-We designed a jump module in fetch stage for handling JR. It take the instruction and decide whether the RD1 or the PC should be the next PC address.
+Jump instructions(JR in perticular) need more additional manipulation than branch instructions.
+We designed a jump module in the Fetch Stage for handling JR instructions.
-For JAL instruction, we basically pipelined the Jal control signal and PCPlus4 all the way to WriteBack stage to actuall write back the address needs to be linked.
+It takes the instructions and decides whether the next PC address should be coming from RD1 or PC.
+For JAL instructions, we basically pipelined the JAL control signal and PCPlus4 all the way to the WriteBack Stage in order to actually write back the address that needs to be linked.

 ## Design: Syscall Handling:
-Most of the groups doing this project would use the same way to implement the JAL and JR, but it is interesting to talk about the syscall design here.
+Most of the groups doing this project would likely use the same method to implement the JAL and JR instructions, but it is interesting to talk about the syscall design here.
-The syscall in mips code is like:
+The syscall in MIPS looks like this:
 ```
 li v0, 4
 syscall
 ```
 There is no nop or things in between li and syscall.
-However, syscall needs v0 information in decode stage to get executed.
-Therefore, a hazard handling need to be done.
-Our design is pretty straight forward and simple, we send out a syscall signal then stall the ID and IF stage for 3 cycle when we see syscall.
-Then the v0 should be updated.
-Because we know that from EX=>MEM=>WB, there are 3 cycles, we just stall it like this.
-Then, we let the control module to decode the syscall.
+However, syscall needs v0's information in the Decode Stage to execute.
+Therefore, hazard handling need to be done.
+Our design is pretty straightforward and simple.
+We send out a syscall signal, then stall the ID and IF stages for 3 cycle when that signal is received.
+Then the v0 register will be updated.
+Because we know that from EX=>MEM=>WB, there are 3 cycles, we only need to stall for 3 cycles.
+Finall, we let the control module decode the syscall.

 ### Syscall design: Stdout and print:
-Because the information is stored in datamem, when we need to do a print, we won't use other module to handle print.
-In order to make the cpu complexity a little bit smaller, the print is handled in data memory module.
-When we have syscall puts, there will be a print sig sent to the data memory. data memory gets the string address from a0 register directly.
+Because the information is stored in data_memory, when we need to do a print, it should be handled there.
+In order to minimize the CPU's complexity, the print is handled in the data memory module.
+When we have syscall puts, there will be a print signal sent to the data memory.
+The data memory gets the string address from the a0 register directly.
-Though rigisters and control is in ID stage and datamem is in MEM stage, we use a wire to connect them for non-lagging information. data memory would print the string until the end nop.
-Then there will be a signal back to control telling the control module print complete.
-During this time, there will be no instruction allowed to be executed. i.e. StallD and F. Though the solution is brutal force, because the datamem is fast in printing out, there will be no lag during the printing. adding the signal back and forth is just for preventing purpose.
+Even though registers and the control module are in the ID Stage and data_memory is in the MEM stage, we can use a wire to connect them for non-lagging information.
+Data memory would then print the string until the end nop.
+Finally, there will be a signal back to the control module signifying that the print is complete.
+During this time, no instructions will be allowed to execute.
+Though the solution is a brutal force approach, because the data_memory module is fast in printing out, there will be no apparent lag during the printing.

 ## Design: Forwarding:
-All the forwardings(EX-EX, MEM-EX, and MEM-MEM) are handled in hazard unit.
-Their logic is correct and work correctly to support Hello World program.
+All the forwardings(EX-EX, MEM-EX, and MEM-MEM) are handled in the hazard unit.
+Their logic is correct and works correctly so as to support the Hello World program.

 # Testing
 ## Unit Testing:
-This project consists of lots of sub modules and a cpu to connect them together.
-For each important module we write the unit test.
+This project consists of lots of submodules and a top-level cpu to connect them together.
-For example, in control module, we have a commented section that is a test branch.
+For each of the important modules we wrote unit tests.
+For example, in the control module, we have a commented section that is a test bench.
 To access the unit test branch, The developer/user can uncomment the unit test code and then use `iverilog module_name.v -o test_module_name.o` to compile the test.
-Then `./test_module_name` to run the unit test for the specific module.
-Also, the unit test is a reference for how to use the specific module.
-But keep in mind, our team won't guarentee that all modules have unit tests and all unit tests work right now.
-As we pick the **important** one to do the test and we change the inputs/outputs of the modules through the development process.
-If the unit test not working, pls read the code and modify the test.
+They can then run the test with `./test_module_name`.
+Also, the unit test acts as a reference for how to use that specific module.
+Do note however, our team doesn't guarentee that all modules have unit tests and all unit tests work right now.
+A lot has changed throughout development, and some tests may have been invalidated.

 ### Sample Unit Testing:
 ```